ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 var MyElementProps;
 ```

-The following command should be run to ensure no type
-violations are introduced by your extension.
+Run the following command to ensure no type violations are introduced by your extension.

 ```shell
 $ gulp check-types